univalence/zio-spark/README.md

 major modifications.
 In most case you can even just change the imports, and fix the compilation errors related to effects (dataset reads, job launches, ...).

+## Is it production ready?
+It's not as battle tested as it should be at the moment, we are migrating progressively existing projects to this new version.

+So far noticing surprising in a bad way!

+## Why didn't we hear about it before?
+We did a conference talk at the end 2019 ( https://www.youtube.com/watch?v=1ttsi0YwMkI ) on it, but in French.
+<br> Strangely there have been fewer conferences in 2020 - 2021 - ... or we have been very busy at work.

+With the rewrite in 2022, we will do some conference with the new design in 2023, in French and in English to present the project.

 ## Alternatives